Volkswagen's up! citycar has evolved. Jonathan Crouch checks out the most desirable 'High up!' version.

 Ten Second Review

-With a name device cleverly designed to point your buying considerations optimistically northwards (from the entry-level Take Up! via the Move Up! to the range-topping High Up! tested here) and a need to erase previous poor form in the city car sector, the one thing the Volkswagen Up! can't afford to be is average.
-While it isn't the game-changer hinted at by the rear-engined concept shown at the 2007 Frankfurt Show, it is an object lesson in how to build a perfectly conventional city car.
+With a name device cleverly designed to point your buying considerations optimistically northwards (from the entry-level Take up! via the Move up! to the range-topping High up! tested here), the one thing this top Volkswagen up! can't afford to be is average.
+This improved version sets a high standard for contenders in this class, adding in turbo 1.0-litre power at the top of the range.
+It remains an object lesson in how to build a perfectly conventional citycar.
 Perfectly.

-The Up! may not be the champion of left field thinking some were expecting, but that isn't to say it's short of smart ideas.
+The up! may not be the champion of left field thinking some were expecting, but that isn't to say it's short of smart ideas.
 Although the engine's in the front and driving the front wheels, it's a tiny three-cylinder unit with the radiator riding side-saddle, making for a very short front end, just like the rear-engined concept.
-For the High Up! range topper tested here, the 1.0-litre unit develops a punchy 75bhp which makes it notably nippier than the 60bhp entry-level and BlueMotion eco variants with the 0-62mph dash dispatched in 13.2s on the way to a 106mph maximum.
-A likable 'three-pot thrum' defines the engine note, but it belongs to a refined and free-revving powerplant that's flexible enough to obviate the need for constant cog-swapping, though the standard five-speed 'box has such a light and precise action, you might find yourself changing gear for the fun of it.
+For the High up! range topper tested here, the 1.0-litre unit develops either 75bhp or a punchy 90bhp, which makes it notably nippier than the 60bhp entry-level and BlueMotion eco variants.
+In the 75bhp model, the 0-62mph dash is dispatched in 13.2s on the way to a 106mph maximum.
+Whatever your choice of powerplant, a likable 'three-pot thrum' defines the engine note, but it belongs to a refined and free-revving powerplant that's flexible enough to obviate the need for constant cog-swapping, though the standard five-speed 'box has such a light and precise action, you might find yourself changing gear for the fun of it.
 For those who find changing gear anything but fun, there's the option of a single-clutch sequential auto 'box.
 The steering is appropriately light and accurate for city driving, but those expecting it to weight up and drip with feel on the open road will be disappointed.
-The Up! is more than capable on taking on the long haul, but it's optimised for the urban jungle.
+The up! is more than capable on taking on the long haul, but it's optimised for the urban jungle.
 Nothing unusual there.

 Design and Build